amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 - data path for NetBrain **/var/lib/netbrain**

 	*The free space in the path is less than 100GB.
 It may result in insufficient disk space after a period of use.
-Do you want to continue?* --> yes
+Do you want to continue?* --> yes, this is a demo.

 - log parh for Netbrain **/var/log/netbrain**

 	*The free space in the path is less than 50GB.
 It may result in insufficient disk space after a period of use.
-Do you want to continue?* --> yes
+Do you want to continue?* --> yes, this is a demo.

 - ip address of this machine **x.x.x.x**
 - netbrain service name **admin**